A Communication-First Account of Explanation: A Communication-First Account

-One might expect that a listener like Bob could draw even stronger inferences from Alice's statement, e.g., that possibility (d) is significantly more likely than (e).\footnote{Such an inference is not logically implied by what is said -- and so has sometimes been labeled an \emph{illusory} disjunctive inference \citep{johnson1999illusory} -- but under reasonable assumptions about conversational dynamics it can be perfectly justifiable \citep{SableMeyer}.} There is perhaps some sense in which $A=1$ is a ``better'' cause to cite when $C=0$ than when $C=1$.
+To illustrate how this works, suppose that Alice says, ``because I was in Rome!'' in answer to Bob's question ``why are you tanned?'' (i.e. ``$E=1$ because $A=1$'').
+What can Bob conclude?
+In only two situations -- namely, (d) and (e) in \autoref{fig:knowledge_state_holiday} -- would $A=1$ be an actual cause of $E=1$ (written as $\mathsf{Cause}(A=1,E=1)$).
+This is because (according to all extant treatments of actual causation) an actual cause needs to be true, and suitable enabling conditions (in this case, $B=1$, that it is sunny in Rome) also need to be true.
+Thus, Bob reassigns all probability mass to these two possibilities, with their relative probability unchanged from the prior.\footnote{One might expect that a listener like Bob could draw even stronger inferences from Alice's statement, e.g., that possibility (d) is significantly more likely than (e).
+Such an inference is not logically implied by what is said -- and so has sometimes been labeled an \emph{illusory} disjunctive inference \citep{johnson1999illusory} -- but under reasonable assumptions about conversational dynamics it can be perfectly justifiable \citep{SableMeyer}.
+There is perhaps some sense in which $A=1$ is a ``better'' cause to cite when $C=0$ than when $C=1$.
 This type of inference, however, may depend on Bob's ability to think about why Alice said what she did (as opposed to various alternatives she could have said).
-At any rate, it will depend on going beyond the literal meaning that we proposed above, viz. an egalitarian notion of actual causation.
+So it will depend on going beyond the literal meaning that we proposed above, viz. an egalitarian notion of actual causation.
+Our full model could be used to account for this sort of inference (as hinted at in \autoref{section: abnormal cause selection in conjunctive structures}).}

-Note, however, that even at this relatively simple stage, a literal listener will be able to draw additional inferences due to the causal content of Alice's utterance.
-In particular, because $A=1$ must be an actual cause, Bob can infer that $B=1$ must also hold, just as highlighted above in \autoref{example: holiday tan}.
+Even at this relatively simple stage, a literal listener will be able to draw additional inferences due to the causal content of Alice's utterance.
+In the example above, because $A=1$ must be an actual cause, Bob can infer that $B=1$ must also hold, just as highlighted in \autoref{section: communicative context}.
 To go beyond what is implied by mere actual causation we will incorporate some degree of higher-order reasoning, which first involves making explicit Alice's predicament as a speaker.